 So now what do you think is next?
 If you guessed more of this:

-Smack it, then rotate the package a quarter turn and do the next edge.
+Smack it some more, then rotate the package again a couple of more times.
 Smack, turn.
 Smack, turn.
 Smack, turn.
-And of course along the way if you see any conspicuous mounds of butter push up in the middle, give them a smack for good measure (no need to discriminate).
-A minute or two of this and the dough should be starting to flatten out, which means it’s time to produce the rolling pin.
-Here a big ol’ honkin’ 25-inch pin is nice, but a small one will work too if that’s all you’ve got.
+Along the way if you see any conspicuous mounds of butter push up in the middle, give them a smack for good measure (no need to discriminate).
+A minute or two of this and the dough should be starting to flatten out, which means it’s time to start rolling.
+I use a smaller pin at this point since the dough is usually pretty soft, but you can use a big one if you prefer.

-Having crested the difficulty hill, it is now time to crack a celebratory beer, because it’s all smooth sailing from here (whatever that curious mixture of metaphors means).
-All you have to do is pull the dough out every so often and give a turn or two depending on the dough you’re making.
+Having crested this hill it is now time to crack a celebratory beer, because it’s all smooth sailing going forward (whatever that curious mixture of metaphors means).
+All you have to do is pull the dough out every so often and give a turn or two depending on the dough you’re making, puff pastry, croissant dough, Danish dough, whatever.

 If I’m making puff pastry (which requires six turns minimum), I can usually do two turns at a time early on.
 Much past four turns though, and the dough begins to get a.) elastic and b.) warm.
-So I let the dough chill for 20 minutes before the fifth and sixth turns, and half an hour for the seventh (if I’m doing one).
+So I let the dough chill a full hour before the fifth and sixth turns, and sometimes even more for the seventh (if I’m doing one).

 Once it’s all done I typically roll the dough into a long strip, cut it into roughly pound-size pieces, and freeze it in bags.
 Boy does this stuff ever come in handy.